isomerpages/moe-whitesandspri/_white-sands-family/Fathers @ WSPS.md

 ![ToyComp](/images/Toy%20Making%20Comp.jpg)
 <br clear="left">

-**3) 2021 Toy-Making Competition**<br>
+**3) 2022 March Holiday Program**<br>
-Fathers and their children collaborated to come up with innovative ways to create toys out of recycled materials!
-Participants had fun stretching their creativity and coming up with ingenious and fun mechanisms as toys!
-The top 3 creations were also able to win prizes, and all participants received a certificate of participation.
+Fathers and their children had a go at learning the basics of Aikido!
+Participants learned the basics of how to fall, how to evade attacks and to counter the assailant’s movements while having a good time throwing each other on padded mats (some of the kids were able to throw their dads down too).